fhuitelec/slack-status/README.md

 ## ⚠️ This repository is deprecated

-This repository has been archived is favor of [`rockymadden/slack-cli`](https://github.com/rockymadden/slack-cli) which offers way more functionalities than this tool could ever.
+This repository has been sunsetted.

+Check out [`rockymadden/slack-cli`](https://github.com/rockymadden/slack-cli) for an alternative tool.

 ## Slack status CLI